 GKP uses information based mostly on paid search data.

-It’s important to mention that a lot of other tools use data from Google’s tool as a part of their keyword difficulty algorithm.
+It’s important to mention that a lot of other SEO tools use data from Google’s tool as a part of their keyword difficulty algorithm.

 Such reliance upon other software can be troublesome as it can cause disappearance of numerous tools if anything ever happened to Keyword Planner.